ryan95f/yamlator/docs/schema_components.md

 # Schema components

 Below are the various components that can be used to construct a schema with Yamlator.
-These constructs must be placed into a `.ys` file.
+These constructs must be placed into a schema file which ends with `.ys` extension.

 * [Schema](#schema)
 * [Rulesets](#rulesets)